Oofles/rsac21-ransom/LAB_FILES/creation.md

 6. Delete line 164 ""id": {id},"
 7. Cursor down to line 189.
 Press end.
 Delte the characters "+ id" from the end of the string.
 8. Press ctrl+x to save, and enter to save as main.go.
+9. Ensure you are in the same directory as the main.go file. `cd notransomware`
-9. Build! `env GOOS=windows GOARCH=386 build main.go`
+10. Build! `env GOOS=windows GOARCH=386 build main.go`
-10. Rename this version for your first test. `cp main.exe test1.exe`
+11. Rename this version for your first test. `cp main.exe test1.exe`

 ## Now let's get a little tricky by changing some of the words!
 1. Again open the source with `sudo nano main.go`